bfdes/bfdes.in/posts/spotify-wrapped.md

 - Every track is associated with an album
 - Every track is associated with one or more artists
-- Every album is an "album", a "single", or a "compilation"
+- Every album is an "album," a "single," or a "compilation"
 - An album may be associated with one or more genres
 - An artist may be associated with one or more genres